After selecting Configure Allocation Rules on the Delivery Manager Setup menu, scroll to Add Allocation Rules(s).

 These are the most common types of rule, and each one is typically used to exclude a carrier service where a particular condition applies.
 The components for a weighting rule (over and above the Basic components) are as follows:

-Scoring type.
+Rule type.
 For any Weighting type rule, you need to specify how it is to be scored.
 The default Weighting is Exclude, which means that meeting the conditions of the rule will set the carrier service to -1 and thereby exclude the service.
 However, if the system property

 operation.mode.scoringis set to

-truefor either the retailer or warehouse, then you can set scores that allow the score for a carrier service to be adjusted upwards or downwards from the default baseline of 1.0.
+truefor either the retailer or warehouse, you can set scores that allow the score for a carrier service to be adjusted upwards or downwards from the default baseline of 1.0.

 It is vital that the above property is set for custom rules.